 Once you have downloaded, renamed, saved and copied your recording you should summarise or transcribe its content.
 Use the file-naming system you have adopted and the date of interview, list each significant theme as it occurs, cross-referenced to the time-coded track-mark on the digital recording.
 Personal details of interviewee such as address, telephone, email and name should be kept separate from the recordings and summaries, but should be clearly cross-referenced in line with your data protection policy.

-To produce a full verbatim transcription of the recording you can either employ a professional transcriber or use special equipment or transcription software such as www.nch.com.au/scribe controllable via ‘hot keys’ or remote foot pedal or www.startstop.com/home.asp.
+To produce a full verbatim transcription of the recording you can either employ a professional transcriber or do it yourself using transcription software such as www.nch.com.au/scribe controllable via ‘hot keys’ or remote foot pedal or www.startstop.com/home.asp.

 Full transcriptions are not essential for archiving, as long as there is a summary.
 However, you may need to transcribe extracts.
 Summarising an interview, and transcribing parts are both very time-consuming.
 Selection and editing of interviews, for example for an exhibition, website or soundtracks also takes time.
-For basic speech editing you can download free open-source software such as www.audacity.sourceforge.net but there are low-budget editing software packages that might suit your needs better, for example Elements 9.5 or Sound Forge Audio Studio
+For basic speech editing you can download free open-source software such as www.audacity.sourceforge.net but there are better low-budget editing software packages, for example Elements 9.5 or Sound Forge Audio Studio.

 Make sure that your budget covers all project costs.
 These will vary according to the number of paid and/or volunteer staff; how much training, mentoring and research is required; the number of recorded interviews; the travel involved; whether paid translators or transcribers are needed; the number of interviews documented; and the outputs.

 - Travel – allow a minimum of two visits per planned interview and build in contingency for cancellations